SpideyZac/CellSimulation/README.md

     - `FOOD_RETENTION_FROM_REPLICATION`: Food retention after replication.

 To modify any of these parameters, simply edit the values in the `config.rs` file and rebuild the project.

-## Conclusion

-The Cell Simulation project is a detailed and complex system that models the behavior of cells in a simulated environment.
-The simulation involves various components and processes, including cells, DNA, the environment, initialization, iteration, and forces.
-Each component plays a crucial role in the overall behavior of the simulation, making it a fascinating and intricate system to study and explore.